 |Power View Worksheets||A new report page is created for each Power View worksheet in Excel.
 The name and order of these report pages match the original Excel workbook.|

 Are there any limitations to importing a workbook?

-There are a few limitations to importing a workbook into Power BI Desktop, which are the following:
+There are a few limitations to importing a workbook into Power BI Desktop, which is the following list:

 - External Connections to Analysis Services Tabular Models: In Excel 2013, it is possible to create a connection to SQL Server Analysis Services Tabular models and create Power View reports on top of these models without the need to import the data.
-This type of connection is currently not supported as part of importing Excel Workbooks into Power BI Desktop, but will be available in an upcoming update.
-In the meantime, you must recreate these external connections in Power BI Desktop.
+This type of connection is currently not supported as part of importing Excel Workbooks into Power BI Desktop.
+As a workaround, you must recreate these external connections in Power BI Desktop.